paraspell/xcm-tools/packages/sdk/README.md

           .from(ORIGIN_CHAIN)
           .to(DESTINATION_CHAIN)
           .currency(CURRENCY)
-          /*.feeAsset(CURRENCY) - Optional parameter when origin === AssetHubPolkadot and TX is supposed to be paid in same fee asset as selected currency.*/
+          /*.feeAsset(CURRENCY) - Optional parameter when origin === AssetHubPolkadot and TX is supposed to be paid in the same fee asset as selected currency.*/
           .address(RECIPIENT_ADDRESS)
           .senderAddress(SENDER_ADDRESS)
           .getOriginXcmFee(/*{disableFallback: true / false}*/)  //Fallback is optional.
-When fallback is disabled, you only get notified of DryRun error, but no Payment info query fallback is performed.
+When fallback is disabled, you only get notified of a DryRun error, but no Payment info query fallback is performed.
 Payment info is still performed if Origin do not support DryRun out of the box.
 ```

 ##### Less accurate query using Payment info